 - 1 Negron v.
 Woodhull Hosp., 173 Fed.
 Appx.
 77 (2d Cir.
 2006). - 2 A.T.
-Reynolds & Sons, Inc., 2011 WL 1044566 at 7. - 3 See Kothe, 771 F.2d at 669 (2d Cir.
-1985); Bulkmatic, 2002 WL 975625 at 2. - 4 A.T.
-Reynolds & Sons, Inc., 2011 WL 1044566 at 7 (quoting bankruptcy court decision) - 5 Id - Id. at 8.
+Reynolds & Sons, Inc., 2011 WL 1044566 at \7. - See Kothe, 771 F.2d at 669 (2d Cir.
+1985); Bulkmatic, 2002 WL 975625 at \2. - A.T.
+Reynolds & Sons, Inc., 2011 WL 1044566 at \7 (quoting bankruptcy court decision) - 5 Id. at 8.
 It is noteworthy that while the Eastern District Bankruptcy Court adopted substantially the same rules as contained in M-117, E.D.N.Y.
-Local Bankruptcy Rule 9019(e) provides: "If a mediation participant willfully fails to participate in good faith in the mediation process, then the mediator shall submit to the clerk and serve on the mediation participants a report of the failure to participate.
-The report shall not be electronically flied, shall state on the first page at the top right corner that it is being submitted to the attention of the clerk, and shall state that it is a report of a failure to mediate in good faith that should not be filed or given to the judge.
-The report shall not be sent to the judge possifing over the matter.
+Local Bankruptcy Rule 9019(e) provides: "If a mediation participant willfully fails to participate.
+The report shall not be electronically field, shall state on the first page at the top right correct that it is being submitted to the attention of the clerk, and shall state that it is a report of the failure to participate.
+The report shall not be electronically field, shall state on the first page at the top right correct that it is being submitted to the attention of the clerk, and shall state that it is a report of a failure to mediate in good faith that should not be filed or given to the judge.
+The report shall not be sent to the judge presiding over the matter.
 The clerk shall deliver the report to the judge designated by the chief judge for mediation, who will take appropriate action, including holding a conference or hearing in person or telephone, and who may, in appropriate circumstances, impose sanctions."
-Thus, in the Eastern District, the judge hearing the claims of bad falth mediation is a judge other than the judge sitting over the general proceedings of the case. - 7 Id. - 8 Id.
+Thus, in the Eastern District, the judge hearing the claims of bad falth mediation is a judge other than the judge sitting over the general proceedings of the case. - 7 ld.
+8 ld.